YMONGUCHI/sharedpalette/README.md

 - ✅ Backend on a single AWS service: Elastic Beanstalk
 - ✅ Frontend served publicly: S3 static website hosting
 - ✅ Environment variables stored securely: set as EB environment properties, not in code
-- 🟡 Public HTTPS via ACM certificate: frontend served over HTTPS via CloudFront using AWS's default certificate (`*.cloudfront.net`).
+- 🟡 Public HTTPS via ACM certificate: both frontend and backend are served over HTTPS via CloudFront distributions using AWS's default certificates (`*.cloudfront.net`).
 A custom ACM certificate would require purchasing a domain, which was out of scope for the project budget.
-HTTPS encryption is provided regardless.
+HTTPS encryption is provided end-to-end regardless.
 - ✅ CloudWatch logs: log streaming enabled, logs visible in CloudWatch Log Management

 ## Project Structure